Economics After Neoliberalism

 Many economists dismiss the role of power, but these proposals tackle power asymmetries frontally and suggest ways of rebalancing power for economic ends.

-But while these policy briefs range over a wide swathe of policy domains—social policy, taxation, labor markets, financial regulation, trade agreements, technology, and electoral rules—their coverage is certainly not exhaustive.
-Many important policy areas remain untouched or are mentioned only briefly, and we still have much work to do.
-These essays (with more promised) are intended as first cuts, rather than definitive statements: we offer them as evidence that economics produces relevant and imaginative policy ideas and an encouragement to other economists to contribute in the same vein.
-They are a proof-of-concept for the claim that economics can help build a society that is both fairer and does more to live up to its productive potential—that economics can serve inclusive prosperity.
+But while these ideas range over a wide swathe of policy domains—social policy, taxation, labor markets, financial regulation, trade agreements, technology, and electoral rules—their coverage is certainly not exhaustive.
+Many important policy areas remain untouched.
+We offer them as evidence that economics produces relevant and imaginative policy ideas and an encouragement to other economists to contribute in the same vein.
+They are proof of concept for the claim that economics can help build a society that is both fairer and does more to live up to its productive potential—that economics can serve inclusive prosperity.